Resazurin Assay

 Measurements

-4. Take a T0 initial measurement - this is critical!
-If using a 96-well plate with small animals, you can place the plate with the animals directly on the plate reader (do not have the lid on the plate).
+- Take a T0 initial measurement - this is critical!
+If using a plate, you can place the plate with the animals directly on the plate reader (do not have the lid on the plate).
 If you have animals in cups, take a small sample (250uL) of the resazurin liquid from each container, place into a 96-well plate, and then conduct the measurements.
 If you use this method, be sure to make a plate map of the location of the samples and identifying information.
 Conduct measurements for blanks and samples.

-8. Save the data to a flash drive and add to GitHub or data repository.
-Here is an example of our files at the GitHub repository here.
+YYYYMMDD_TemperatureTreatment_Plate#_T0.xlsx. - Save the data to a flash drive and add to GitHub or data repository.

-12. Repeat at 1, 2, 3, 4, and 5 hours of incubation.
-A minimum incubation time is 4 hours with 5-6 hours as optional time points.
+- Repeat at 1, 2, 3, 4, and 5 hours of incubation as necessary for your experiment.

 Survival measurements

-11. Generate a data frame that has columns for sample ID, treatments, date, and other relevant information.
+- Generate a data frame that has columns for sample ID, treatments, date, and other relevant information.
 Add a column designated "mortality" and add a 0 for alive and 1 for dead animals.
-See examples below.
+Edit as required for your specific analysis.

 Size measurements